nadafalou/CSC413/README.md

 ##### Type of Task

 The task is a binary classification problem, were input sequences of words are classified as 'real' or 'fake' information, and then compared to their label to determine the accuracy of those predictions.
-Our model is a Transformer model with a Glove Embedding layer, a positional encoding layer with dropout, 2-attentional and feed-forward layers, followed by a linear layer. s
+Our model is a Transformer model with a Glove Embedding layer, a positional encoding layer with dropout, 2-attentional and feed-forward layers, followed by a linear layer.

 ##### Transformer: Input Embeddings

 First we will look at the input embeddings.
 We take in an article/tweet in the form of a list of words and assign each word it's own unique integer.
 Once we have our list of integers, we will pass this through our embedding layer, which uses pretrained Glove Embeddings to transform the integers into a vector representation to derive a distance from each word.

 ##### Transformer: Positional Embeddings

-We will also have a positional embedding which will assign values to each word in the article.
+We will also have a fixed positional embedding which will assign values to each word in the article.
 This is done by putting the odd indices in a cosine function and the even indices in a sine function, in order to model both relative and absolute position in a sentence, then add it to the embeddings from the previous layer.

 ##### Transformer: Multi-Head Attention

 Next, we will add multi-head attention.
 In this aspect of the model, we take a vector of queries, keys, and values to essentially determine which set of keys compares strongly to the set of queries using a dot product.
 The larger this product the more compatible the queries and keys are for our sequence of words.
 The dot product vector is placed into a vector and normalized so that the dot products are non-negative.
 This will output a vector with a representation of a word in a position (i.e. a linear combination of the dot products in each row).
-This is done for N-attention heads, which has N copies of queries, keys, and values, then concatenates the attention heads, and dot products it with a final matrix to transform the output back into the embedding dimension.
+This is done for 5-attention heads, which has 5 copies of queries, keys, and values, then concatenates the attention heads, and dot products it with a final matrix to transform the output back into the embedding dimension.

 ##### Transformer: Add & Norm